valomedia/aldo/README.md

 # aldo

-For those who collect faces for fun and profit
+Collecting faces for fun and profit!